mitralabs/coco/services/README.md

 - **Docker Template**: A boilerplate FastAPI service for creating new services, including basic API key authentication.

 ## Usage

+First, check the `compose.yaml`and set correct URLs for the Ollama Instance and the Models to be used.

 From **this directory**:
 ```sh
 docker compose up -d --wait